fc-minecraft/hoc2023-md/scene2.md

 # Lawnmower

 ## Step 1
-Oh no!
-The Smart Lawnmower isn't too smart!
-It's running over sprinkler heads breaking them!
-Read through the code and update it so the lawnmower will first check for sprinkler heads before continuing.
+Oops!
+The Smart Lawnmower isn't too smart right now.
+It's running over sprinkler heads and causing damage.
+Let's make it smarter by changing some parts of the code.
+We'll replace certain blocks with new ones so that the lawnmower first checks for sprinkler heads before it starts cutting the grass.

 #### ~ tutorialhint
-Make sure the lawnmower is checking to see if there's a sprinkler before cutting the grass.
+Remove the cut grass block with one of the other blocks in the tool box.

 ```ghost
     hoc2023Objectives.scene2_GrassCut()